phil-opp/blog_os/_drafts/printing-to-screen.md

 0x5    | Magenta    | 0xd                 | Light Magenta
 0x6    | Brown      | 0xe                 | Yellow
 0x7    | Light Gray | 0xf                 | White

-Bit 4 is the _bright bit_, which is unavailable in background color as it's the blink bit.
-But it's possible to disable blinking through a [BIOS function][disable blinking] and use the full 16 colors as background.
+Bit 4 is the _bright bit_, which turns for example blue into light blue.
+It is unavailable in background color as the bit is used to enable blinking.
+However, it's possible to disable blinking through a [BIOS function][disable blinking].
+Then the full 16 colors can be used as background.

 [disable blinking]: http://www.ctyme.com/intr/rb-0117.htm